lino-framework/lino/docs/tutorials/dumpy.rst

 The :manage:`initdb` command performs three actions in one:

-- a flush of your database, removing *all existing tables* (not only Django tables) from the database specified in your :xfile:`settings.py`,
+- it flushes your database, removing *all existing tables* (not only Django tables) from the database specified in your :xfile:`settings.py`,

 - then runs Django's `syncdb` command to re-create all tables,